nabil-elouaamari/novelty-aware-recommenders/data/docs/research-plan.md

 #### Answer

-The dataset I will use for this project is the Steam video game interaction dataset.
+The dataset I will use for this project is a preprocessed version of Julian McAuley’s Steam dataset.
+It contains purchase and playtime logs plus rich item metadata for games on the Steam platform.
+The original data consists of purchase histories, reviews, and game features for Australian Steam users, collected between October 2010 and January 2018.

 - When was the dataset collected?
-  - The dataset was collected from the Steam platform, primarily between 2010 and 2019
+  The underlying data was collected between October 2010 and January 2018.

 - Over which timespan?
-  - The dataset spans nearly a decade, from 2010 to 2019.
+  Roughly 7 years of user activity on Steam, from late 2010 to early 2018.

 - In which region?
-  - Steam is an international platform, so the dataset includes users from various regions worldwide,
+  This version of the dataset focuses on Australian Steam users.

 - What sampling/filtering strategy was applied?
-  - /
+  The public UCSD dataset was first constructed from Steam logs.
+Then the course version I use was further merged with an additional metadata source and downscaled to a more manageable size by the lecturer (for example, by subsetting users/items and keeping the most informative features).
+So my project starts from a preprocessed subset rather than the full raw Steam logs.

 - How did users find the items in the dataset?
-  - /
+  The dataset does not contain this directly, but on Steam users typically arrive at games through a mix of: browsing the store, searching by name or tag, reading reviews, curated lists, and personalized recommendations, plus sales and promotional pages.

 - What are the dataset statistics?
-  - /
+  In the course version, the interactions form a very sparse user item matrix: there are many users and many games, but each user only interacts with a small fraction of all available games.
+In the report I will summarize this with the number of users, number of games, total interactions and the resulting density (interactions divided by users times items).

 ### Data Preprocessing